codership/galera/docs/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_sst_auth

 A string with authentication information for state snapshot transfer.
 The string depends on the state transfer method.
-For the *mysqldump* state transfer, it is *<username>:<password>*, where *username* has root privileges on this server.
-The *rsync* method ignores this option.
+For the ``mysqldump`` state transfer, it is ``username>:<password>``.
+The user must have root privileges on this server.
+The
+``rsync`` method ignores this option.

 Use the same value on all nodes.
 This parameter is used to authenticate with both the state snapshot receiver and the state snapshot donor.